Would you like to feel wealthier?

 Or you could just move.

 Each year I do a rundown of the cheapest places to live in the world, giving readers examples of real “normal person” costs in places where you can live well for less.
 By nature it can’t be complete—it’s an idea generator.
 Invariably it also generates lots of questions in the comments and by e-mail, so next year I’m going to answer all those questions in a book.
-[Editor’s note – it’s out now, as of August 13, 2014!
+[Editor’s note – it’s out now!
 Called A Better Life for Half the Price, you can see more details on the e-book and packages here.)
 If you want to join 2,000 other people on the Cheap Living Abroad newsletter, go sign up on this page.

 When you do, you’ll get a free report on “14 Places You Can Stay for Four Months or More on a Tourist Visa.”